oliverw/miningcore/README.md

 Viacoin | Yes | No |
 Peercoin | Yes | No |

+#### Ethereum

+MiningCore implements the [Ethereum stratum mining protocol](https://github.com/nicehash/Specifications/blob/master/EthereumStratum_NiceHash_v1.0.0.txt) authored by NiceHash.
+This protocol is implemented by all major Ethereum miners.

+- Claymore Miner must be configured to speak this protocol by supplying the "-esm 3" command line option
+- Genoil's ethminer must be configured to speak this protocol by supplying the "-SP 3" command line option

 ### Runtime Requirements

 - [.Net Core 2.0 Runtime](https://www.microsoft.com/net/download/core#/runtime)